How-To Creole

 The contraction of pa and te is written as pa t.

-Therefore, it is best to say the contraction pa t instead of pa te.
+Therefore, it is generally better to use the contraction pa t in natural conversation.

 The contraction of "pa" and "te" is "pa t"